Frequently Asked Questions

 Does Adams Traditional Academy operate on a standard or year-round schedule?
 The enrollment of ATA is limited to a specific capacity, making a year-round schedule unnecessary.
 ATA operates on a standard school schedule and closely aligns its calendar with the Deer Valley School District to accommodate those families who may have other children that attend local district schools.

 Is there bus service for Adams Traditional Academy students?
 In response to parent demand, we have established a bus route from Anthem travelling along the I-17 corridor.
-If you live north of the school and are interested in service, please download the information packet.
+If you live north of the school and are interested in service, please stop by the office and pick up the information packet.
 This packet includes an introduction letter along with bus routes and an acknowledgment page.
 A signed acknowledge page is required for each child riding the bus.
 There is a fee to ride the bus.
 Parents are encouraged to participate in carpool groups.